 Two onboard mics capture your voice with the A1.
 It supports mono calls as well, which is useful.
-Lower and mid-frequency voices sound more or less accurate though with a noticeable decrease in sound quality, but in attempting to filter out noise, it can also cut out speech.
+As of August 19, 2022, 46% of voters describe the mic as “okay.”
+Lower and mid-frequency voices sound more or less accurate, though with a noticeable decrease in sound quality, but in attempting to filter out noise, it can also cut out speech.
 Volume output from the A1 microphone seems rather quiet as well.

 Should you buy the Anker Soundcore Life A1?

 The Anker Soundcore Life A1 seems built to take on Beats at a value price, from the high IP rating to the bass-focused frequency response presets.
 Since rhythm and bass are often the foundation of workout music for motivation, and low frequencies are usually the first to get lost from external noises, it makes sense why the A1 is bassy.
 In a quiet room, the bass can be overwhelming, but the loud bass makes it easier to hear the beat of your music when you’re out in a busy street.
 No ANC and full mono listening support might also be a “pro” if you’re trying to stay alert on a run outdoors.